- Home

 17400blk of 37th Ave NE

-The cameras will be active and enforceable during these times:
+The cameras will be active and enforceable (for school zone violations) during these times:

 Monday thru Friday from 7:30am to 9:30am and 2:30pm to 4:30pm*